Sandiyar

 Sandiyar is a 2014 Indian Tamil-language drama film directed by Chozhadevan and starring newcomers Jagan, Kayal and Nayakam.
-The film was released to mixed-to-positive reviews.
+The film was released on 1 August 2014.

 Plot

 The film follows Paandithurai as he tries to win the chairman post but faces competition from Nayakam, the son of former chairman Thanjirayar, who sends him to jail.
 To win the post, Paandithurai tries to woo Nayagam's relative Kayal upon returning from jail.